jebikoh/JVK-Base/README.md

 - [ ] Configurable MSAA
 - [ ] Configurable culling

-Since this engine is meant to be specialized per project, I likely won't be adding anymore features beyond the above to this project.
+Since this engine is meant to be specialized per project, I likely won't be adding anymore features beyond the above.
 This engine is currently being used in two of my other projects:
  - [JTX-PathTracer](https://github.com/jebikoh/jvk-pathtracer): an interactive C++ path tracer
  - Hybrid Rendering Engine (Not Published): a C++/CUDA hybrid rasterization/path tracing engine.